netz98/n98-magerun/readme.rst

 Options:
      --add-time               Adds time to filename (only if filename was not provided) --only-command           Print only mysqldump command.
-Do not execute --print-only-filename    Execute and prints not output expected the dump filename --no-single-transaction  Do not use single-transaction (not recommended, this is blocking) --stdout                 Dump to stdout
+Do not execute --print-only-filename    Execute and prints not output except the dump filename --no-single-transaction  Do not use single-transaction (not recommended, this is blocking) --stdout                 Dump to stdout
      --strip                  Tables to strip (dump only structure of those tables)